 This book I Wish I Knew How to … Program Windows 10 Registry with Xojo shows how to perform multiple changes (CRUD) with the registry.

 The ‘I Wish I Knew’ series contains technical data and advice that makes sense and contains practical and numerous examples with explanations to allow you to ease into the steep programming curve.
-There are many electronic examples and the book also has many references to the Jessie Linux Operating System that is used with the Raspberry Pi.
+There are many examples with both pure Xojo code and also this book has a module which contains the Delcare API's to further increase your programming options.